Dane Cook to bring his latest comedy tour to Caesars Windsor this April

 Cook, known for his stand-up comedy specials and observational humour, will take the stage for The Perfectly Shattered Tour on Thursday, April 27 at 8 p.m.

-He was the second comedy, after Andrew Dice Clay to sell out Madison Square Garden.
+He was the second comedian, after Andrew Dice Clay to sell out Madison Square Garden.

 Cook released his latest comedy special Above IT All, through the platform Moment, where it hit the top of the comedy album charts.